 PIT BULLS ARE A HEALTHCARE ISSUE

 Pit bull attacks are a costly healthcare issue.
-In 2013, about 27,000 people in the United States underwent reconstructive surgery after a dog attack.
 About 800,000 bite victims a year, at least half of them children, require medical attention.
-An average of 25 people a year have been killed by pit bulls in the U.S. in recent years.
+An average of 30 people a year have been killed by pit bulls in the U.S. in the last 5 years.
 The collateral costs include life flights, lifesaving interventions, plastic surgeries, burials, and mental health costs for post-surgical trauma and PTSD.
 Due to the utter savagery of pit bull attacks, most surviving victims suffer PTSD, a lifelong struggle.

-A Texas hospital study found that attacks by pit bulls are associated with higher morbidity rates, higher hospital charges, and a higher risk of death than are attacks by other breeds of dogs.
-Out of 334 dog attacks studied, one-third of the attacks were caused by pit bull terriers and resulted in the highest rate of consultation (94%) as well as 5 times the relative rate of surgical intervention.
-Imagine the impact of this disproportionate use of resources in hospitals across the U.S. In addition, a 2014 UC Davis (Pediatrics) research document is part of a growing body of scientific evidence showing that pit bulls, unprovoked, inflict much more damage than all other dog breeds.
+Medical studies consistently determine that attacks by pit bulls are associated with higher morbidity rates, higher hospital charges, and a higher risk of death than are attacks by other breeds of dogs.
+Imagine the impact of this disproportionate use of resources in hospitals across the U.S. The ever-increasing number of studies show that pit bulls, unprovoked, inflict much more damage than all other dog breeds.
 On top of the extreme costs to the medical institutions themselves, rarely do pit bull owners help pay medical expenses, which are typically borne by victims and taxpayers.
-The average pit bull injury starts at $25,000 and quickly goes beyond.
-For more information, see http://blog.dogsbite.org/2008/04/flashback-pit-bull-problem-is-over-20.html

 PIT BULLS ARE A TAXPAYER ISSUE